Hangenberg event: Extinction severity

-Along with the other two stages in the Late Devonian, the Famennian was qualitatively acknowledged as having elevated extinction rates as early as Raup and Sepkoski's 1982 landmark paper on mass extinctions.
-However, late Famennian extinction rates were typically considered to be of lesser taxonomic severity than those in the Kellwasser Event, one of the “big five” mass extinctions.
+Along with the Givetian and Frasnian stages, the Famennian was qualitatively acknowledged as having elevated extinction rates as early as Raup and Sepkoski's 1982 landmark paper on mass extinctions.
+However, late Famennian extinction rates were typically considered to be of lesser taxonomic severity than those in the Kellwasser Event, one of the "big five" mass extinctions.
 Depending on the method used, the Hangenberg Event typically falls between the fifth and tenth deadliest post-Cambrian mass extinctions, in terms of marine genera lost.
 Most estimates of proportional extinction have low resolution, only as fine as the stages in which the extinctions occur.
 This can lead to uncertainty in differentiating between the Hangenberg Event and other Famennian extinctions in broad-scale extinction trackers.

-Benton (1995) estimated that 20-23.7% of all families went extinct in the Famennian, with marine families at a proportion of 1.2-20.4%.
-About 27.4-28.6% of continental families appear to have died out, but the early and low-diversity nature of Devonian continental life makes this estimate very imprecise.
+Benton (1995) estimated that 20–23.7% of all families went extinct in the Famennian, with marine families at a proportion of 1.2–20.4%.
+About 27.4–28.6% of continental families appear to have died out, but the early and low-diversity nature of Devonian continental life makes this estimate very imprecise.

 Sepkoski (1996) plotted extinction rates for marine animal genera and families throughout the Phanerozoic.
-This study found that >45% of genera were lost during the Famennian, lowered to ~28% considering only “multiple interval” genera which appeared prior to the stage.
+This study found that >45% of genera were lost during the Famennian, lowered to ~28% considering only "multiple interval" genera which appeared prior to the stage.
 The Famennian extinction(s) would be the eighth worst mass extinction by the latter metric.
-He also found that the percentage loss of “well-preserved” (hard tissue) marine genera in the last substage of the Famennian was around 21%, nearly as large as the rate in the last substage of the Frasnian.
-The Famennian-wide extinction rate for “multiple interval” marine animal families was around 16%.
-All of these estimates approached, but did not surpass, the end-Frasnian extinction, and the Givetian extinction(s) also surpassed the Famennian extinction(s) in the “multiple-interval” and “well-preserved” full-stage categories.
+He also found that the percentage loss of "well-preserved" (hard tissue) marine genera in the last substage of the Famennian was around 21%, nearly as large as the rate in the last substage of the Frasnian.
+The Famennian-wide extinction rate for "multiple interval" marine animal families was around 16%.
+All of these estimates approached, but did not surpass, the end-Frasnian extinction, and the Givetian extinction(s) also surpassed the Famennian extinction(s) in the "multiple-interval" and "well-preserved" full-stage categories.